Destiny000621/Destiny000621.github.io/content/authors/admin/_index.md

 My research interests lie in Reinforcement Learning and Robotics, with a recent focus on developing robotic generalist policies.
 My long-term goal is to enable agents and robots to efficiently solve complex, diverse tasks in real-world applications.

-Please feel free to reach out if you are interested in discussing relevant research topics or exploring potential collaborations.
+Please contact me at sichang_su@utexas.edu if you are interested in discussing relevant research topics or potential collaborations.
 {style="text-align: justify;"}